PrincipiaCodeArts/algo-lab/README.md

       partial results as parameters).
     - Hybridize a recursive program: use alternative approaches depending on some conditions of the recursive call (e.g. use insertion sort for small recursive calls in quicksort).
+  - Iterative algorithm tuning:
+    - Skip expensive operations: add tests to avoid expensive operations in the main loop.
+    - Loop abort: add a test to stop a loop earlier.
+  - Data structure tuning: (1) - find right balance of costs among all operations, according to the frequency in which they are invoked; (2) - take advantage of locality
+    - Customizing the data structure: select a data structure implementation that best match its pattern of use.
+    - Change the input presentation: instead of changing the code to match the input, change the input presentation to match the code.
+    - Self-tuning data structures: when inputs are not known in advance, consider self-tunning data structures that respond to input properties observable at runtime.
 - Code tuning: